The troubleshooting page describes common issues that you might encounter while using Cloud Domains and tells you how to handle them.

 You cannot import a domain that you already have with Google Domains into Cloud Domains

-Cloud Domains does not support importing domains from Google Domains at this time.
+Cloud Domains does not support importing domains from Google Domains.

 Can a domain be managed with Google Domains instead of Cloud Domains?

 Yes.
 Even domains managed with Cloud Domains can use Google Domains for management tasks, with the exceptions of billing and permission management.
-Note that to renew your domain after exporting, you must be in one of Google Domains' supported countries.
+To renew your domain after exporting, you must be in one of Google Domains' supported countries.

-If you wish to also manage billing and permissions with Google Domains, call
+If you want to also manage billing and permissions with Google Domains, call

-Note that this process is not currently reversible.
+This process is not reversible.
 After exporting the domain to Google Domains, to make sure your domain doesn't expire, you must turn on automatic renewals.

-You domain was exported to Google Domains and some people lost access
+Your domain was exported to Google Domains or deleted, and some people lost access

 Cloud Domains uses IAM to manage permissions to domains, whereas Google Domains has its own separate permission system.
-When you export a domain from Cloud Domains to Google Domains, the account performing the export operation becomes the sole owner of the domain in Google Domains.
-That account can subsequently share access to the domain with other accounts using the Google Domains registration settings page.
+When you transfer a domain from Cloud Domains to Google Domains, the account performing the export operation becomes the sole owner of the domain in Google Domains.
+That account can then share access to the domain with other accounts using the Google Domains registration settings page.

 Transfers to and from other registrars